 Each jersey features a band of stars that is reminiscent of the uniforms worn in NHL All-Star Games from 1989-91.
 Each of the 10 stars represents a decade in the 100-year history of the League.
 Four stars on the socks represent the four divisions in the NHL today.

 The font for the names and numbers is modeled after the Hollywood sign, a pretty cool homage to the game’s host city.
-Whether you like them or not, compared to last year’s jerseys, these have got to be a step up.
+Whether you like these hockey jerseys or not, compared to last year’s jerseys, these have got to be a step up.

 Alex Ovechkin Hits 1000-Point Milestone